paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-152-issue-of-supplies-services-and-facilities.md

 (2) to the extent that the provision of such assistance does not adversely affect the military preparedness of the armed forces; and

-(3) if the organization requesting such assistance agrees to reimburse the Department for amounts expended by the Department in providing the assistance in accordance with the provisions of [section 377 of this title](./chapter-016-security-cooperation.md#section-377) 11 See References in Text note below. and other applicable provisions of law.
+(3) if the organization requesting such assistance agrees to reimburse the Department for amounts expended by the Department in providing the assistance in accordance with the provisions of [section 277 of this title](./chapter-015-military-support-for-civilian-law-enforcement-agencies.md#section-277) and other applicable provisions of law.

 **(c) Inapplicability to Certain Events.—** Subsections (a) and (b) do not apply to the following sporting events: